johnLitoBardinas/laravelcodingchallenge/README.md

 Composer is also in container the same benefits to insure that the composer command was no conflict.
 ## Run the **composer** command
 > `docker-compose run --rm composer {composer-commands}`

+---

+## 📝 NOTES
+## Make sure your in the .local/ directory before running the above docker command in order to properly work.